Calculate page height and width Skip to content

 Rich snippets are one of the easiest ways to stand out on Google’s front page, as these are often displayed in visual SERP elements aside from the primary results.

-Product schema code will help you achieve a higher ranking as it gives Google all the information it needs to show your product in the Shopping SERP element that appears as the top result for transactional keywords.
+Product schema code will help your products rank higher as it gives Google all the information it needs to show your product in the Shopping SERP element that appears as the top result for transactional keywords.

 Inputting product schema also lets Google show star ratings, user reviews, price, and your product’s image on various parts of the results page.
 Not only can this improve your site’s ranking, but this additional information will help drive traffic to your website.